REQUEST FOR PROPOSALS

 - The database will be available for educational research purposes to members of The POGIL Project community upon approval of The POGIL Project Steering Committee as consistent with the obtained Human Subjects Research approval.

-The submission form for proposals is HERE.
+The submission form for proposals will open in late November.

 Awards will be made by The POGIL Project Steering Committee based on recommendations from an appointed panel of reviewers.